Jan Schakowsky: Banning export of horses for slaughter

 In March 2013, Schakowsky and Representative Pat Meehan introduced the Safeguard American Food Exports (SAFE) Act, which would have prohibited the sale or transport of equines in interstate or foreign commerce to be slaughtered for human consumption.
 Schakowsky reintroduced the legislation in subsequent Congresses throughout the remainder of her tenure.

 Climate change

 In hearings held by the House Energy and Commerce Subcommittee in July 2006, Schakowsky expressed concern that a report from the National Academy of Sciences showing discrepancies among scientists studying global warming might be "used in a way to discredit the whole notion that our country and the rest of the industrialized and developing world ought to do anything about global warming".

 Angling for elevation

-Schakowsky indicated interest in replacing Barack Obama in the U.S. Senate.
-Before his arrest, Illinois governor Rod Blagojevich had reportedly been considering her among at least six other candidates to fill the vacancy.
+In November 2008, Schakowsky indicated interest in replacing Barack Obama in the U.S. Senate after he was elected president. llinois governor Rod Blagojevich (prior to his arrest that December) had reportedly been considering her among at least six other candidates to fill the vacancy.
 Schakowsky was one of the first figures in Illinois to voice interest in running in a special election to replace Obama.